 Long-term goals are only as useful as your ability to manage immediate impulses and cravings.
 Therefore, virtually all addiction treatment programs teach relapse preventions skills, such as:

 - Looking back at past relapses - identifying behavior patterns associated with relapse.

 - Identifying the people, places and things that you associate with using/drinking.

 - Learning to identify warning signs of imminent relapse (such as overconfidence, isolation, deception, etc.)

-- Learning coping strategies, such as distraction techniques, mindfulness and scheduling.
+- Learning relapse prevention coping strategies, such as distraction techniques, mindfulness and scheduling.

 - Writing a recovery plan for high-risk situations.

 If you take Suboxone but continue to engage in all the same negative or risky behaviors of active addiction you are likely to fall back to getting high.